-- Function: jarray-ref-raw [java] java-array & rest indices

-Dereference the Java array JAVA-ARRAY using the given INDICES.
-Does not attempt to coerce the result into a Lisp object.

-- Function: jarray-set [java] java-array new-value & rest indices

-Stores NEW-VALUE at the given INDICES in JAVA-ARRAY.

-- Class: java-class [java]

-- Class: java-exception [java]

-- Function: java-exception-cause [java] java-exception
+- Function: jarray-ref-raw [java] java-array &rest indices Dereference the Java array JAVA-ARRAY using the given INDICES.
+Does not attempt to coerce the result into a Lisp object. - Function: jarray-set [java] java-array new-value &rest indices Stores NEW-VALUE at the given INDICES in JAVA-ARRAY. - Class: java-class [java] not-documented - Class: java-exception [java] not-documented - Function: java-exception-cause [java] java-exception Returns the cause of JAVA-EXCEPTION.
+(The cause is the Java Throwable object that caused JAVA-EXCEPTION to be signalled.)

-- Class: java-object [java]

-- Function: java-object-p [java] object

-Returns T if OBJECT is a JAVA-OBJECT.

-- Function: jcall [java] method-ref instance & rest args

-Invokes the Java method METHOD-REF on INSTANCE with arguments ARGS, coercing the result into a Lisp object, if possible.

-- Function: jcall-raw [java] method-ref instance & rest args

-Invokes the Java method METHOD-REF on INSTANCE with arguments ARGS.
-Does not attempt to coerce the result into a Lisp object.

-- Function: jclass [java] name-or-class-ref Coptional class-loader

-Returns a reference to the Java class designated by NAME-OR-CLASS-REF.
-If the CLASS-LOADER parameter is passed, the class is resolved with respect to the given ClassLoader.

-- Function: jclass-array-p [java] class

-Returns T if CLASS is an array class

-- Function: jclass-constructors [java] class

-Returns a vector of constructors for CLASS

-- Function: jclass-field [java] class field-name

-Returns the field named FIELD-NAME of CLASS

-- Function: jclass-fields [java] class &key declared public

-Returns a vector of all (or just the declared/public, if DECLARED/PUBLIC is true) fields of CLASS

-- Function: jclass-interface-p [java] class

-Returns T if CLASS is an interface

-- Function: jclass-interfaces [java] class

-Returns the vector of interfaces of CLASS

-- Function: jclass-methods [java] class &key declared public

-Return a vector of all (or just the declared/public, if DECLARED/PUBLIC is true) methods of CLASS

-- Function: jclass-name [java] class-ref & optional name
+- Class: java-object [java] not-documented - Function: java-object-p [java] object Returns T if OBJECT is a JAVA-OBJECT. - Function: jcall [java] method-ref instance &rest args Invokes the Java method METHOD-REF on INSTANCE with arguments ARGS, coercing the result into a Lisp object, if possible. - Function: jcall-raw [java] method-ref instance &rest args Invokes the Java method METHOD-REF on INSTANCE with arguments ARGS.
+Does not attempt to coerce the result into a Lisp object. - Function: jclass [java] name-or-class-ref & optional class-loader Returns a reference to the Java class designated by NAME-OR-CLASS-REF.
+If the CLASS-LOADER parameter is passed, the class is resolved with respect to the given ClassLoader. - Function: jclass-array-p [java] class Returns T if CLASS is an array class - Function: jclass-constructors [java] class Returns a vector of constructors for CLASS - Function: jclass-field [java] class field-name Returns the field named FIELD-NAME of CLASS - Function: jclass-fields [java] class &key declared public Returns a vector of all (or just the declared/public, if DECLARED/PUB-LIC is true) fields of CLASS - Function: jclass-interface-p [java] class Returns T if CLASS is an interface - Function: jclass-interfaces [java] class Returns the vector of interfaces of CLASS - Function: jclass-methods [java] class &key declared public Return a vector of all (or just the declared/public, if DECLARED/PUBLIC is true) methods of CLASS - Function: jclass-name [java] class-ref Goptional name

 When called with one argument, returns the name of the Java class designated by CLASS-REF.
-When called with two arguments, tests whether CLASS-REF matches NAME.

-- Function: jclass-of [java] object Goptional name
+When called with two arguments, tests whether CLASS-REF matches NAME. - Function: jclass-of [java] object & optional name